S87GMIL/e621Configurator/README.md

 ## View Configuration
 ### Basic Settings
 <p>
-After creating a view configuration or pressing "Edit" on an existing one, you will be lead to the view configuration page.<br>
+After creating a view configuration or pressing "Edit" on an existing one, you will be led to the view configuration page.<br>
-At the top of the page you can again define the path and an option to inlcude all sub paths.
+At the top of the page you can again define the path and an option to include all sub paths.
 </p>
 <p>
-As an exmaple for this option we use the following path: "/posts/1802444"
+As an example for this option we use the following path: "/posts/1802444"
-<br>If "Include subpaths" is checked, this view configuration will be used because only the beginning, in our case "/posts", has to match.
+<br>If "Include subpaths" is checked, this view configuration will be used for the path above, because only the beginning, in our case "/posts", has to match.
-<br>If the subpaths are not inlcluded, the view configuration will not be used for the path above, because the URL path has to exactly match the view configuration path.
+<br>If the subpaths are not included, the view configuration will not be used, because the URL path has to exactly match the view configuration path.
 </p>

 <p>
 It is also possible to define specific URL parameters, that have to be matched, in order for the view configuration to become active.
 These parameters can either be entered manually, or by using the "Use Current Parameters" button.
-<br>It is also possible to use wildcards in the form of "*" to only match certain parts of the URL parameters.<br>
+This is useful if you are creating a view configuration for your post sets, where the parameters have to match your ID e.g "?search[creator_id]=YourID";
-This is usefull if you are creating a view configuration for your post sets where the parameters have to macth your ID e.g "?search[creator_id]=YourID>";
+<br>It is also possible to use wildcards, in the form of "*", to only match certain parts of the URL parameters e.g. "*[creator_id]=YourID*"<br>
 </p>

 <image src="./images/viewConfigurationPage.png" style="box-shadow: 0px 0px 10px black;"><br>